satabdimondal/DGV/README.md

-Here's the README file specifically tailored for your C# Windows Forms project:

----

 # User Management System - C# Windows Forms Application

 This is a simple **User Management System** developed using **C# Windows Forms**.
 It allows users to **add**, **update**, and **delete** user information such as First Name, Last Name, Phone Number, Address, and Username.
 The application is designed to provide basic CRUD operations for managing users.